shieldercsh/obsidian/CTF/2025 squ1rrel CTF writeup.md

 }
 ```

 `play_blackjack` play game menu role.
-What we need to c
+What we need to check first is, We don't have to care win or lose.
+Because, there isn't